milonmaze/privacy-terms-observatory/code.org/privacy.md

 Student and Teacher profiles cannot be customized with a photo.

-As part of “App Lab,” “Game Lab,” or “Web Lab” (in-browser programming tools available on Code.org), Students 13 years of age and older, as well as Students under the age of 13 in a classroom managed by a Teacher, can upload custom images, text, sound, and videos to the Code.org platform to use within applications or “apps” that they create.
+As part of certain in-browser programming tools available on Code.org (such as “App Lab,” Game Lab,” “Web Lab,” and “Sprite Lab”), Students can upload custom images, text, sound, and videos to the Code.org platform to use within applications or “apps” that they create.
 These files are stored by Code.org, but are not used by Code.org for any purpose other than within the applications created by Users.
+When we allow uploads of images, sounds or videos by Students under age 13, we implement controls that block Student sharing of such projects as described in the table above.

 Internet Simulator and Other Messages